CS3398-Io-StudentLoans/WayPathIO/README.md

 We currently have a static website that can be loaded locally on a browser (1), or viewed online (2).
   1. Clone a copy of the "develop" branch of the repository and open index.html in your preferred browser.
 All of the links and files should load onto your browser.
   2. Navigate to https://userweb.cs.txstate.edu/~d_l310/waypathio/.

+## **Next Step**
+We will be finishing the map and making sure all basic functions work.
+We will also be adding more features such as path calculation and optimization.